RKelln/5-directions/public/writing/ppf.md

 To paraphrase Ken Liu, from the preface to _The Paper Menagerie and Other Stories_:

+It is the possibility of our minds touching that makes [the act of creation] a worthwhile endeavour at all.
+Whatever has been lost in translation in the long journey of my thoughts through the maze of civilization to your mind, I think you do understand me, and you think you do understand me.
+Our minds managed to touch, if but briefly and imperfectly.
+We live for such miracles. <!-- .element: class="quote" -->
+_Ken Liu_ <!-- .element: class="attribution" -->

+Notes:
 "It is the possibility of our minds touching that makes [the act of creation] a worthwhile endeavour at all.
 Whatever has been lost in translation in the long journey of my thoughts through the maze of civilization to your mind, I think you do understand me, and you think you do understand me.
 Our minds managed to touch, if but briefly and imperfectly.
 We live for such miracles."